aredridel/networking-talk/talk.md

 # Moving Upward

+## Layer 3

 ^ On top of Ethernet we put IP and IPv6.
 This is layer 3 of the OSI model: routing.
 Each has a protocol for associating an IP address with a local MAC address if it is run on top of Ethernet, rather than one of those simple 'put packet in, packet comes out the other side' pipes.
-IP uses ARP: a simple broadcast, if an IP that your computer is trying to contact shares the 'network' portion of the bits with its own IP, it sends out a simple broadcast asking "Does any host on this local network handle this IP?"
+IP uses ARP: a simple broadcast.

+^ If an IP that your computer is trying to contact shares the 'network' portion of the bits with its own IP, it sends out a simple broadcast asking "Does any host on this local network handle this IP?"
 If it gets a reply, it caches that and sends the IP packet addressed to the host that answered.

-Most of the time, though, the IP is not similar, so a host will look up the MAC address of the router or gateway it is configured with (often with DHCP, also broadcast enough to get moving), and send the IP packet to that MAC address.
+^ Most of the time, though, the IP is not similar, so a host will look up the MAC address of the router or gateway it is configured with (often with DHCP, also broadcast enough to get moving), and send the IP packet to that MAC address.
 The router can pass it on or discard it at its will.

 ----